logaritmabir/DBMS_FinalProject/README.md

 Used Technoogies : C# , MSSQL

-All codes and database file is shared in the repository.Feel free to use for learning.
+All codes and database file are shared in the repository.Feel free to use for learning.